dustMason/nicefort/readme.md

 Nice Fort
 ---

-A multiplayer dungeon crawler that's played over `ssh`.
+A multiplayer realtime roguelike that's played over `ssh`.

+## Concept

+You find yourself on a remote island with nothing.
+Together with your friends, you must survive as long as possible in an ever more hostile environment.
+Grow and harvest food; craft tools, weapons and materials; fight wild beasts.
+Make permanent changes to the world around you.

+## Play

 Try the live dev server (pubkey auth required).
 Note that you will need a terminal that supports "truecolor" such as iTerm2.